cse-labs/res-edge-labs/labs/deploy-res-edge/README.md

   # deploy the Res-Edge Data Service
   kak api

+  echo
-  # "watch" for the api pod to get to 1/1 Running
+  echo 'waiting for api pod to start'

-  # ctl-c to exit
+  # wait for pod to start
-  kic pods --watch
+  kubectl wait pod --all --for condition=ready -n api --timeout 60s

   # verify Res-Edge Data Service is `Running`
   kic check resedge